 So you’re moving to New York?
 Congratulations!
 It might take a little getting used to, but you’re going to love it here.
-Unless you’re really making the big leap and purchasing a home, you’re joining the 60% of New Yorkers who rent.
+Unless you’re making the big leap and purchasing a home, you’re joining the 60% of New Yorkers who rent.
 That means you’re in good company, which can be both a great thing and a challenge!
 So we’ve created the Ultimate Guide to Renting in NYC to help you tackle the rental process.
 From brokers to prices to what you’ll need to sign the lease, we’ve got you covered.

 Choosing a Neighborhood in NYC